-Constance Rhebergen serves as head of the firm’s technology and intellectual property section.
+Constance Rhebergen serves as chair of the firm’s technology section.
 She is known for quickly determining what clients need, and more importantly, what it takes to achieve these goals.
 Her multi-national clients benefit from her experience as an engineering consultant.
 In addition to her responsibilities, she has served as a member of the firm’s management committee.

 As a registered patent attorney, Ms. Rhebergen is extremely well placed to counsel and represent business clients in the identification, protection, licensing and transfer of intellectual property assets and in providing patent infringement and validity opinions.
 She brings to bear a comprehensive range of skills to advise businesses and government agencies in the United States, Latin America, Europe, MENA region and beyond with a proficiency on all matters concerning intellectual property, portfolio management and international intellectual property law disputes.

 Ms. Rhebergen has a rich blend of skills honed over years of practice.
 As a result, she is highly proficient across a range of technologies, including energy, chemical and process applications, mechanical arts, and computer software.
 Industries served include oil and gas, hydrocarbon, processing, chemical processing, petrochemicals, agriculture and food, computer software, oil well drilling, synfuel, sports, education, telephone, wastewater, mechanical equipment, instrumentation and explosives.

 National oil companies — patent prosecution, trademark matters, licensing, joint development and commercialization negotiations